Allx92/Digitization-Playbook/Glossary.md

 **AF**- Auto Focus is a function that automatically adjusts the camera lens to the correct object distance for a sharp image.

-**F-**Aperture refers to the amount of light entering the camera lens upon capturing an image.
+**F**Aperture refers to the amount of light entering the camera lens upon capturing an image.

 **DPI-** Dots Per Inch refers to the number of ink droplets will produce while printing an image.
 The more dots per inch the more detailed the image.